-Eric O'Keefe is a right-wing political operative that has deep ties to the Koch brothers.
-He started in the Libertarian movement int he 1980s, worked to enact congressional term limits in the 1990s, and transitioned into a leader of the Tea Party movement in the late 2000s.
-His group, the Sam Adams Alliance, led to the founding of numerous tea party organizations, and also helped launch the Franklin Center for Government and Public Integrity.
+Eric O'Keefe is Wisconsin-based political operative.
+He started his career as a political activist in the Libertarian movement in the 1980s, worked to enact congressional term limits in the 1990s, and transitioning into a leader of the Tea Party movement in the late 2000s.
+His former group, the Sam Adams Alliance, led to the founding of numerous tea party organizations, and also helped launch the Franklin Center for Government and Public Integrity.

-Ties to Right-Wing Groups
+Ties to conservative groups

 Sam Adams Alliance

 O'Keefe founded the Sam Adams Alliance (SAM) and served as chairman and CEO.
-According to O'Keefe's website, SAM was intended to be a right wing source of support for freedom of speech and discussion of political issues, training citizens to be activists and bloggers.
-The organization was active from 2007 to 2011.
+According to O'Keefe's website: "The Sam Adams Alliance was active from 2007 through 2011, encouraging citizen engagement in politics, with specialties in studying and training citizen activists and bloggers."
 The development of SAM led to the foundations of the tea party movement, allowing activists like Eric Odom the opportunity to develop websites and social media as a organizational platform.
 Odom was SAM's new media director before he branched out on his own.

-- Board of Directors, Citizens in Charge, an Initiative and Referendum advocacy group.
+- Board of Directors, Citizens in Charge, an initiative and referendum advocacy group.

 - President, Legislation Education Action Drive, a pro-voucher PAC